t2ance/t2ance.github.io/_pages/about.md

 # More
 - I'm a big fan of Math and have tried study every aspect that are interesting to me (And how them can be used to improve machine learning methods).
-See my [transcript](https://t2ance.github.io/files/Transcript-UCSD.pdf) when I was a visiting student at UCSD.
+See the [courses](https://t2ance.github.io/files/Transcript-UCSD.pdf) I've taken when I was a visiting student at UCSD.
 -
 - I participated in the iGEM 2023 competition and honored to have joined the team SUSTech-CHINA.
 See our wiki [here](https://2023.igem.wiki/sustech-china/) and my certificate [here](https://t2ance.github.io/files/igem-2023-certificates.pdf).